Atlantis (video game): Ports

 The ports of the game vary from one another.
 The Atari 8-bit computers version designed by Jeff Ronnie plays similar to the Atari 2600 game.
 The VIC-20 version has only two-outer bases with enemy attacks changing to compensate.
 The Magnavox Odyssey 2 version is pared-down with only five parts of the city to defend with.

 The Intellivision game was different from the original.
 It uses crosshairs and features launchable pods to fight enemies.
 Further additions a looping day to night time cycle, that affects gameplay by having the player have to use searchlights to spot enemies.
 Unlike the Atari 2600 version, the Intellivision version does not allow for simultaneous two-player game, and only allows two players to play on alternating turns.
 This version of Atlantis was designed and programmed by Pat Ransil, the Senior Systems Engineer at Imagic.
 He joined Imagic after Brian Dougherty, his former classmate at the University of California, invited him to join the company.
-Discussing his philospohy on game design, Ransil said he was more fond of games that require quick-reaction than complicated strategy, saying that his version of Atlantis "depends on your ability to react fast and manipulate the controls accordingly.
+Discussing his philosophy on game design, Ransil said he was more fond of games that require quick-reaction than complicated strategy, saying that his version of Atlantis "depends on your ability to react fast and manipulate the controls accordingly.
 You have to act now!
 That's the type of game I like."

 Some unique elements in his game, such as the lighting in the sky was the idea of Mike Becker, one of the graphics specialists at Imagic.
 The Odyssey 2 version was designed by Jeff Ronne with some graphics assistance from Becker.